 Bromberg's next release is about as polar opposite as "Full Circle" as you can get.
 Thicker Than Water (coming out July 2018) is a high energy, funky, in your face project unlike anything Bromberg has ever done in his career.
 This is a CD that Bromberg has been wanting to make for years.
 This CD is all original music totally ensconced in memorable melodies, infectious grooves, and deep pocket.
 Live horn sections rounding out a truly fun and positive energy listening experience.
 Thicker Than Water features artists like: Najee, George Duke, Randy Brecker, Everette Harp, Paul Jackson Jr. Brian Simpson, Marion Meadows.
 Brandon Fields, and Gary Meek.

 In addition to Brian’s success as a solo artist, he has developed quite a reputation as a producer.
 To see some of the projects that Brian has produced, Please go to the B² Productions area of the site as there are many CD’s and sound bites from some of those projects.

-All in all, Brian has produced at least a dozen top #10 hits as well as three #1 songs for himself and several other artists!
+All in all, Brian has produced at least a dozen top #10 and top 5 hits as well as four #1 songs for himself and several other artists!

 Brian certainly has evolved into a very respected voice in music industry.
 From smashing through the barriers of how the bass is SUPPOSED to be played, cutting edge bass design, to being recognized as a world-class producer, songwriter, and session musician.
 He keeps pushing the envelope to become the best that he can be and to keep pushing the boundaries.
 As Brian himself says, "There are no rules, just dreams".